Nordkuma/locationchanger/README.md

 and `Home Wi-Fi 5G`, respectively.
 Instead of maintaining Locations for each SSID, a user can manually configure the same Location to be used with both.

-*Location Changer* can also be disabled for certain locations.
+*Location Changer* can also be disabled for certain Locations.
 This is useful, e.g., if you want to set Location manually and don't want it to be automatically changed back.

-Configuration happens in `${HOME}/Library/Application Support/LocationChanger/LocationChanger.conf` by default.
+Configuration happens in `${HOME}/.locations/LocationChanger.conf` by default.
 On installation a default config file is generated.
 The config file is in ini-format and contains the sections: `General` , `Automatic` and `Manual`.